openstack-archive/senlin/doc/source/tutorial/basics.rst

 .. code-block:: console

-  $ senlin node-create -p myserver newnode
+  $ openstack cluster node create --profile myserver newnode
   $ openstack cluster node show newnode

 For other options supported by the ``node-create`` command, please check the